Portevent/Brume-Website/content/doc/BoardEngine/World.md

 ---
 title: World
-slug: World
+path: /BoardEngine
 alias:
 - World
 tag:
 - class
 ---
-Hold information about a Biome\
+Hold information about a Biome
 Use a [WorldGenerator]({{< ref "WorldGenerator" >}}) to feed it with tile